Bango1999/sounder/README.md

 ## Sounder

-Uses js to produce sound waves.
+Uses js to produce sound waves.<br/>
-Control the frequency with QWERTY keys
+Control the frequency with QWERTY keys<br/>
-Spacebar to mute/unmute
+Spacebar to mute/unmute<br/>